 Take care when using a roundabout and if you are in the wrong lane, make sure it is safe to reposition yourself on the roundabout.

 If you have been involved in a traffic accident on a roundabout because the other driver was in the wrong lane then you should be able to make a claim for an injury and financial losses!
-To find out more, just call free from a landline on 0800 634 75 75 or from your mobile on 01246 474 745 today.
+To find out more, just call FREE from a landline or mobile on 0800 634 75 75 today.